n8n-io/n8n-docs/docs/integrations/creating-nodes/node-linter.md

 npm run nodelinter -- --<options>
 ```

-!!! note "Keep in mind"
+!!! note "Lint before submitting nodes"
-Be sure to run Nodelinter and verify your code before submitting a pull request.
+    Run Nodelinter and verify your code before submitting a node to the community nodes repository.

 ## Options